Death in New Amsterdam

 Investing time and effort in New York City, even for those who have anchored in its waters momentarily, can be defined by the handheld pairing of bloodshed and ambition that have skipped and kicked through the city’s history.
 The first wave of European settlers of New Amsterdam, nudged aboard vessels by the Dutch West India Company, whose goal was to populate the promising outpost born of Henry Hudson’s discovery, were hardly sacrificial lambs.
 The company, which traded in far-flung goods and people, while wading in piracy and uncharted territory, was focused on profit, not the religious dogma or oppressive domesticity that was prevalent in so much of Europe.

-The seventeenth-century settlers of New Amsterdam at the southern tip of Manhattan Island, which would soon become the commercial and social hub of the spread-eagling Dutch colony of New Netherland, sunned themselves in free trade, social diversity, slang and patois from the heady mix of nationalities and languages, stunning scenery, brothels, taverns and a fresh set of freedoms and ideas that grew out of the extraordinary new playground of their remote and fertile land.
+The seventeenth-century settlers of New Amsterdam at the southern tip of Manhattan Island, which would soon become the commercial and social hub of the spread-eagling Dutch colony of New Netherland, sunned themselves in free trade, social diversity, slang, and patois from the heady mix of nationalities and languages, stunning scenery, brothels, taverns and a fresh set of freedoms and ideas that grew out of the extraordinary new playground of their remote and fertile land.
 It is apt, then, that Saint Nicholas, the patron saint of repentant thieves and prostitutes (among other less egregious job descriptions), the blueprint for Santa Claus and the namesake of New Amsterdam’s “Church in the Fort,” is also the patron saint of New York City.

 Life in the colony was marred too by the presence of slavery, pestilence, isolation and the perpetual fear of how the warring factions of Europe and the tit-for-tat massacres with the indigenous people of the surrounding lands could affect them at any moment.
 The narrow thirteen-mile-long island of Manhattan jutted out of a behemoth wilderness.
 The full-scale perimeters and landscapes of the North American continent were still unknown.
 From day to day, the colony was surrounded by immeasurable danger.
 The possibility of dying from any number of untreatable diseases, accidents, execution or murder was a hefty and carnivorous fact of everyday life.